-In the below video, Wijnland’s Dr Candice Morrison, who wrote her dissertation on the condition, talks us through what it is, how it affects ovulation, the link between PCOS and obesity, and what the major symptoms are:
+Wijnland’s Dr Candice Morrison, who wrote her dissertation on the PCOS condition.
+In the below video, she talks us through what PCOS is.
+Along with how it affects ovulation, the link between PCOS and obesity, and what the major symptoms are:

 PCOS (PolyCystic Ovarian Syndrome) is a complex condition where small cysts can be observed in the ovaries on an ultrasound.
 These can result in:

 While the underlying causes of PCOS are not yet fully understood, we do know that both genetic and environmental factors play a role.
 This is both good and bad news!

 If a female relative has PCOS, you are unfortunately more likely to develop the condition as well.

 Environmental / behavioural component

 While there is no definitive cure for PCOS, many of the symptoms can be reduced or even eliminated through healthy lifestyle changes.
 In particular, losing weight and making sure to include plenty of high-fibre vegetables and wholegrain foods in your diet.
 Fibre helps the body eliminate excess hormones effectively) can be very helpful – and that’s under your control!
 We discuss these dietary and lifestyle changes in greater detail later in this article.

 There are a number of ways in which PCOS can impact a woman’s fertility.
 Higher than normal testosterone levels mean that ovulation and menstruation can be irregular and unpredictable, making it harder to fall pregnant.
 Some women with PCOS don’t get menstrual periods at all, while others may experience them more regularly than normal.